 Home officeBusiness % of rent, utilities, internet, home insurance, property taxWorkspace must qualify (see below)

-VehicleBusiness-use % of fuel, insurance, repairs, licensing, financing costsKm logbook required
+VehicleBusiness-use % of fuel, insurance, repairs, licensing, financing costsKm logbook required; capital cost capped at $39,000 for a passenger vehicle

 Meals & entertainment50% of business meals and entertainmentOnly 50%, never 100%